Ghorbel37/Wizzz/README.md

 > and copies the backup to multiple locations

 ## Instructions
-This script requires having WizTree installed
+>This script requires having WizTree installed.
-Place it in the WizTree folder before executing and make sure to execute it with administrator privileges
+>Place it in the WizTree folder before executing and make sure to execute it with administrator privileges

 ## Install
-This will create a scheduled task that will be run each week Make sure to run from an elevated powershell promt from WizTree folder
+This will create a scheduled task that will be run each week.
+Make sure to run from an elevated powershell promt from WizTree folder.

 ```sh
 Wizzz_create_task.ps1
 ```

 ## Usage
-This will run the script and make a backup
+This will run the script and make a backup.
-Run with -silent flag to accept all prompts automatically Make sure to run from an elevated powershell promt from WizTree folder
+Run with -silent flag to accept all prompts automatically.
+Make sure to run from an elevated powershell promt from WizTree folder.

 ```sh
 Wizzz_backup.ps1 -silent